Some Applications of the Fractional Poisson Probability Distribution: Introduction

+A representation of Schl\"{a}fli polynomials in terms of fractional Stirling numbers of the second kind has been found.
+The integral relationship between the Schl\"{a}fli polynomials and fractional Bell polynomials has been obtained.
+A new representation of the Mittag-Leffler function involving fractional Bell polynomials and fractional Stirling numbers of the second kind has been discovered.

+New polynomials of discrete variable associated with fractional Poisson probability distribution have been launched and explored in the multiplicative renormalization \cite{Kubo} framework.

-In the limit case when $\mu =1$, the fractional Poisson distribution becomes the well-known Poisson probability distribution, and all above listed new developments and findings turn into the well-known results of the quantum coherent states theory \cite{Klauder}, \cite{Glauber}, \cite{Wolf} and the number theory \cite{Charalambides1}, \cite{Charalambides}.
+In the limit case when $\mu =1$ and the fractional Poisson probability distribution becomes the standard Poisson probability distribution, all above listed new developments and findings turn into the well-known results of the quantum coherent states theory \cite{Klauder}-\cite{Wolf}, the theory of combinatorial numbers \cite{Charalambides1}, \cite{Charalambides} and the theory of orthogonal polynomilas of discrete variable \cite{Chihara}.

 The paper is organized as follows.